 Lindsay Turner

 Lindsay joined the Share Bristol team in early 2023.
-She is a professional fundraiser and will be helping us with income generation and hopefully scaling up through accessing grant and other funding.
+She is a professional fundraiser and focuses on income generation, particularly grant funding.
 Lindsay has a wide range of experience in not for profits, both in the UK and abroad, which she brings to the team.

-As she has recently returned to the UK, Lindsay is keen to get involved in a local project which genuinely helps local communities.
-As sustainability is close to her heart and Lindsay has benefitted from using sharing libraries in other countries, Share Bristol fitted nicely!
+As she has recently returned to the UK, Lindsay was keen to get involved in a local project which genuinely helps local communities.
+As sustainability is close to her heart and Lindsay has benefitted from using Libraries of Things in other countries, Share Bristol fitted nicely!

 Lindsay lives in St George, Bristol and her first borrow from the library was a waffle maker!